 The seller is responsive for paying the commission to their listing agent, as well as the buyer's agent.
 The total average real estate commission usually ranges between 5-6%.
 Most of the time this is split between the buyer's agents brokerage and your listing agents brokerage.

-When you sell your home with SoldNest, you only pay a total real estate commission of 4% — 1.5% to SoldNest and 2.5% to the buyer's agent.
+When you sell your home with SoldNest, you only pay a total real estate commission of 4% – 1.5% to SoldNest and 2.5% to the buyer's agent.
+If the buyer is represented by a SoldNest buyer's agent, you'll only pay a commission of 3% – 1.5% to your agent and 1.5% to the buyer's agent.
 Depending on your homes sales price, your savings can be in the tens of thousands.

 A requirement of the seller's closing costs is title insurance.
 When you pay title insurance you're paying for the buyer's title insurance policy, which protects them from an liens, any competing claims of someone else saying they have an ownership interest, etc. If getting financing, the buyer is also required to purchase title insurance, but this policy is a policy that protects their lender from the same potential circumstances.